Chavafei/Juicy_effect/README.md

 The workflow include adding a Juicy_player and Juicy_effect as child, in which the juicy player will play them.

+> If you have cool idea you want or you have made a custom Juicy effect, feel free to do a Pull request, I would really appreciate it

 > This addon is made with 3D first in mind, although some effect do support both 2D and 3D, some effect may only works for 3D

 > The Documentation is currently work in progress, so there are a lot of missing infomation